Energy Correlators Resolving Proton Spin

 The TMD beam and fragmentation functions are the genuine collinear contributions with zero-bin subtraction

 the superscript $0$ denotes UV-renormalized but unsubtracted collinear beam functions.
-With an exponential rapiditity regulator~\cite{Li:2016axz}, the zero-bin soft function is identical to the SIDIS TMD soft function, the latter is related to back-to-back EEC soft function~\cite{Li:2016ctv} by a boost
+With an exponential rapidity regulator~\cite{Li:2016axz}, the zero-bin soft function is identical to the SIDIS TMD soft function, the latter is related to back-to-back EEC soft function~\cite{Li:2016ctv} by a boost

+where $ L_\nu=\ln\left({\nu^2}/{\mu^2} \right)$.
 The explicit expression of the TMD soft function can be found in Refs.~\cite{Li:2016ctv,Moult:2018jzp,Moult:2022xzt}.
 In this work we're concerned with energy correlations between the proton and the backward leading jets.
-To this end, we weight SIDIS TMD factorization formulae eq.~(\ref{eq:SIDIS-fac}) with energy weight $E_h/E_P\simeq x z$, and sum over all possible hadrons to get \begin{widetext}
+To this end, we have already weighted SIDIS TMD factorization formula in Eq.~(\ref{eq:SIDIS-fac}) with energy weight $E_h/E_N\simeq x z$, and, subsequently, summed over all possible hadrons